ORS and Zinc Co-Pack Launch in Nepal

 The qualitative market research used 12 focus group discussions with female caregivers of children under five in the four hill districts and in Province 2.
 The discussions asked participants to compare four different co-pack brand options with different name and packaging variants.
 In addition, each focus group discussion explored caregivers’ experiences with and perceptions of diarrhea care-seeking and treatment.

-The retail outlet survey uses Lot Quality Assurance Sampling to monitor product availability and accessibility.
-Data collectors gather information from a sample of health outlets on product availability, frequency of stock outs, and presence of CRS brand promotional materials.
-Outlets include pharmacies, chemists, general stores, grocery stores, department stores, and other small shops.
-The retail audit will be completed after the campaign launch to assess CRS’s effectiveness in distributing the co-pack through private sector outlets.
+The retail outlet survey used Lot Quality Assurance Sampling to monitor product availability and accessibility.
+Data collectors gathered information from a sample of health outlets on product availability, frequency of stock outs, and presence of CRS brand promotional materials.
+Outlets included pharmacies, chemists, general stores, grocery stores, department stores, and other small shops.